FishiaT/arcmodwiki/docs/offline-mod.md

 ![image](https://gist.github.com/assets/74685931/048a93fc-69f9-4da7-a79d-728ebbedb017)

 !!! note
     In case neither of entries contains what is shown below, trying looking at other entries too.
+Please do note that if you are modding a version of Arcaea that uses content bundle (5.4.0+), you will not be able to find it as it does not exist.

 === "iOS"